-Among the National Parks, a second thought has to be made according to the activities you are most interested in.
-If you are a long-term trekking lover, if you are into the Amazon and the indigenous communities’ kind of trip, or a jungle survival, if you are looking for stunning mountains landscapes or to see wildlife.
+Among the National Parks, which activities are you most interested in?
+Are you a seasoned hiker, do you crave to see the Amazon and local indigenous communities, or is it jungle survival, stunning mountain landscapes or to see wildlife.

 4 – Safety.

 Safety is a concern of every visitor when traveling.
 We see a lot of news about violence in Rio and Brazil in general, which suggests Brazil is a dangerous place to visit.
 However, violence in Brazil (as in many places) is associated with poverty and low-income neighborhoods.
 Visiting touristic attractions, and staying in good locations makes the risk violence remote.
 Always rely on registered, experienced travel agencies, for the best results.

 Tip 4: Choose experienced companies to plan touristic services and book hotels with good location reviews.
 Avoid services offered to you on the streets.